danielringer/stelligent-u/02-s3/README.md

 _After changing your bucket policy, can you upload files that aren't encrypted?
 If so, how would you require encryption on all files?_

+#### Place an effect:deny with the condition set for that a kms key must exist

 #### Question: Multiple Keys

 _Can you use different keys for different objects?_

+#### Yes, one KMS key can be tied to multiple buckets and one bucket can have objects encrypted with multiple keys.

 ## Further Reading